finos/rune-dsl/documentation/documentation.rst

       provision <"ProvisionText">]

 In some instances, a model type may have a different naming convention based on the context in which it is being used, for example a legal definition may refer to the data type with a different name.
-The ``docReference`` syntax allows a type to be annotated with the naming conversion ``segment``, and the ``corpus`` and ``body`` that defines it.
+The ``docReference`` syntax allows a type to be annotated using the naming convention ``segment`` with the ``body`` and ``corpus`` that define it.

 .. code-block:: Haskell